jrouly/research-questions/README.md

 configs.
 Each directive is documented in the `config.py.template` file itself.

-Note that two more configurations files are required: `secret.py` and `settings.py`: read on for information.

 #### User access

 This application is set up to allow user access from LDAP or CAS